-These subjects can be studied in Year 11 and/or Year 12 but can only be included in an ATAR if studied for 2 years and the optional exam is completed for HSC.
+These subjects can be studied in Year 11 and/or Year 12, but can only be included in an ATAR if studied for 2 years.
 These subjects have mandatory work placement requirements.

+Business Services Page 59

+Construction Page 60

-Business Services Page 53 Entertainment Industry (Live Production and Services) Page 55 Construction Page 54 Primary Industries Page 56
+Entertainment Industry (Live Production and Services) Page 61

+Hospitality Page 62 Primary Industries Page 63